morrownr/USB-WiFi/README.md

 ##### ```chipset - Mediatek mt7610u - supported in-kernel since Linux kernel 4.19```

 Note: As of 04-24-2021, Raspberry Pi OS, Debian stable and Kali Linux do not ship with the firmware for the mt7610u chipset.
 It is an oversite.
-It has been reported to Debian and has been fixed but the fix will not show up until the next Debian stable is released.
+It has been reported to Debian and has been fixed but the fix will not show up until the next Debian stable is released (expected 14 August 2021).
 In the meantime, users can download the firmware file called `mt7610u.bin` from...

 https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/mediatek
 ```